yury-lysogorskiy/lammps/doc/src/pair_hybrid.rst

    of how this is set up, there will be *errors*.
 The major use case where the error is *small*, is when the many-body sub-styles are used on different objects (for example a slab and a liquid, a metal and a nano-machining work piece).
-In that case the *mixed* terms **must** be provided by a pair-wise additive potential (like Lennard-Jones or Morse).
-Outside of this, we *strongly* recommend *against* using pair style hybrid with many-body potentials for the following
+In that case the *mixed* terms **should** be provided by a pair-wise additive potential (like Lennard-Jones or Morse) to avoid unexpected behavior and reduce errors.
+LAMMPS cannot easily check for this condition and thus will accept good and bad choices alike.

-   reasons:
+   Outside of this, we *strongly* recommend *against* using pair style hybrid with many-body potentials for the following reasons:

    1. When trying to combine EAM or MEAM potentials, there is a *large* error in the embedding term, since it is computed separately for